mangalam-research/salve/README.rst

 ``salve-convert`` converts a Relax NG file formatted in XML into a more compact format used by salve at validation time.
-Salve supports version 2 of this file format.
-Versions 0 and 1 are now obsolete.
+Salve supports version 3 of this file format.
+Versions 0 to 2 are now obsolete.
 The structure is::

     {"v":<version>,"o":<options>,"d":[...]}

 The ``v`` field gives the version number of the data.
 The ``o`` field is a bit field of options indicating how the file was created.
-Right now the only thing it records is whether or not `element paths`_ are present in the generated file.
+Right now the only thing it records is whether or not element paths are present in the generated file.
 The ``d`` field contains the actual schema.
 Each item in it is of the form::